 “That’s What I Like” describes the many indulgences Bruno’s girlfriend desires, and lucky for them both, he’s into the same things.
 The video stars a dancing Bruno all by himself, with only playful animations to keep him company.
-Drawn in marks give him pizzazz and movement, while other animations turn his lyrics into visuals.
+Drawn in illustrations give him pizzazz and movement, while other animations turn his lyrics into visuals.
 He sings about champagne, and *ping* a champagne bottle appears in his hand.
 He promises a trip to Paris and *ping* the Eiffel Tower appears on his right.

-After a lengthy bit of work matching the shot and Kevin’s movements it all came together In this awesome looking open for the show.
+After a lengthy bit of work matching the shot and Kevin’s movements it all came together in this awesome looking open for the show.

 For the transitions, the Producer/Director wanted to share a little bit of Kevin’s history so Kevin scanned and sent us a ton of images that I removed blemishes from and color corrected since most had a fair bit of damage over the years.
 I built a vector looking photo frame to go around each picture and both the Producer/Director and Kevin wrote a little blurb to go with it.
 For all 26 shows there was a total of 54 transitions.